12 Best Hikes in Arches National Park

 Due to the popularity of these tours, it's best to book in advance.
 Morning tours can be booked in advance online and almost always fill up.
 Afternoon tours can be booked at the visitor center and also book up quickly.
 There is a fee for these hikes, with half price discounts for seniors.
 No one under the age of five is permitted.

-6. Devil's Garden Hike and Landscape Arch
+Devils Garden Hike and Landscape Arch

-Devil's Garden Hike and Landscape Arch
+Devils Garden Hike and Landscape Arch

-Devil's Garden Hike and Landscape Arch | Photo Copyright: Lana Law
+Devils Garden Hike and Landscape Arch | Photo Copyright: Lana Law

-The Devil's Garden Primitive Loop is at the far end of the park, where the main road terminates.
-This is a 7.2-mile trail, with some wonderful rock scenery and eight arches along the route.
-This is one of the more difficult hikes in the park, with some scrambles over slickrock and exposed ledges.
+If you want to do the entire 7.2-mile trail, just continue on past Landscape Arch.
+You'll come across wonderful rock scenery and five additional arches along the route.
+This is one of the more challenging hikes in the park, with some scrambles over slickrock and exposed ledges.

 This may not be the best trail for anyone with a serious fear of heights.
 However, you don't necessarily need to do the entire loop to experience some of the attractions in this area.

-7. Balanced Rock Hike
+Balanced Rock Hike

 Balanced Rock